TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators and Stream Ciphers.md

 The key point is that it is deterministic.
 In this sense, if you feed the same seed into a Pseudo-random generator, then it will output the same output string.
 This is the exact meaning of a deterministic function.
 # But What Exactly is a Pseudo-Random String?
-The basic realization is that a pseudo-random string should be able to pass all effic
+The basic realization is that a pseudo-random string should be able to pass all efficient statistical distinguishing tests.
+## What is a Distribution in Strings